nextgis/docs_ngweb/source/layers.rst

 On the "Raster layer" tab you need to upload a geodata file in GeoTIFF format.
 The upload dialog indicates the maximum file size allowed on your subscription plan (:numref:`ngweb_admin_layers_create_raster_layer_upload`).

-If you plan to add this raster in QGIS directly from your Web GIS, tick the Upload as Cloud Optimized GeoTIFF (COG) checkbox.
+If you plan to use this raster in QGIS directly from your Web GIS, tick the Upload as Cloud Optimized GeoTIFF (COG) checkbox.
 This will optimize the raster to ensure fast display.

 .. figure:: _static/ngweb_admin_layers_create_raster_layer_upload_eng_2.png
    :name: ngweb_admin_layers_create_raster_layer_upload